tools200ms/mpy_init/README.md

      c. **Periodic tasks** – provides cron functionality.

      d. **SSD trimming** – Ensure partitions located on flash storage are mounted with a TRIM option, and/or periodic trims are enabled.
-3. **Parallel boot** – boot services in parallel (if no dependency bound).
+2. **Parallel boot** – boot services in parallel (if no dependency bound).
+3. **Web API** – for initialization and management of machines over network.

-We believe that the above scope defines a good balance in what a modern init system should do, what not.
+I believe that the above scope defines a good balance in what a modern init system should do, what not.

-## Features

-Micropython brings the following interesting features to initsystem:

-**API out-of-the-box** — Micropython's VM is available since boot time throughout the entire OS run-time.
-Integration with init-system allows on bringing in API and web access that is handled by isolated VM.
-That simplifies device initialization and configuration over network, providing a layer of security.

-## Security

-Micropython lacks a built-in mechanism for process separation.
-Therefore, project elevates Unix kernel features to ensure proper privilabe and separation handling.

-1. **Performance** - having MicroPython's VM already loaded makes scripts (compiled to bytecodes) to be run fast.
-Moreover, MicroPython is light-weight and optimized for resource-poor devices.
-Therefore, even in the case of running it on slow hardware, it should be a suitable solution.

-2. **Security through simplification** - shell scripts can be replaced by Python code that is easier to read and audit.

-3. **Efficient development: debug and testing tools** - Python provides robust development and testing tools.

-4. **More powerful shell** - traditional shell (bash, ash) can be replaced with [ipython](https://github.com/ipython/ipython) or [Xonsh](https://xon.sh/) - shells developed in Python.
-These projects keep compatibility with traditional shells (and theirs pros), while providing also Python features (even more Pros!).

 # References